Valiantsin2021/api-coverage-tracker/readme.md

 A universal library for tracking API coverage against OpenAPI/Swagger specifications.
 This library can work with various HTTP clients including Playwright, Axios, Fetch, and more (via register of the response in the exposed method).

 It calculates the API testing coverage based on the endpoints, status codes per endpoint, query parameters per endpoint covered.

-TODO - add coverage for body parameters
+TODO - add history runs statistics storage and collection to reflect in HTML report

 ## Features